 Example B: 8.5 percent limitation applies.

 Example C: 15 percent limitation applies

-Source: Minnesota Department of Revenue, 2000
+Source: Minnesota Department of Revenue, 2000 Excluding the value of new improvements for pay 2000.

 The state's legislature first enacted LMV in 1973.68 In the first two years, the limit capped annual growth in assessments at 5 percent; from 1975 to 1978, the limit was the greater of 10 percent of the preceding assessment or a 25% difference factor.69